top of page

 Eco-Friendly Garden Maintenance

-The presenter is Jon Gibbons, Founder of Candide’s Garden and Friends, and Patchwork for Wildlife™.
+The presenter is Jon Gibbons, founder of Candide’s Garden & Friends, Inc., and leader of the Patchwork for Wildlife™ program.

 SectionDivider.png